Getting out of Debt

 It is technically possible to do a bankruptcy filing on your own, but it is strongly discouraged.
 You know what?
 Just don’t do it!
 Yes, attorneys’ fees may seem high, especially since you’re struggling with debt already.
 However, doing a filing incorrectly can cost you much more in the long run.
 For example, if you mistakenly leave an asset off your filing, the entire case could be dismissed, and you’ve already paid filing fees.
 Plus, bankruptcy may not even be appropriate in your case.

 Expect to pay anywhere from $500 to $1,200 for your bankruptcy filing.
-Filing fees, type of bankruptcy and the complexity of your case affect how much your lawyer might charge you.
+Filing fees, type of bankruptcy, and the complexity of your case affect how much your lawyer might charge you.
 Chapter 13 bankruptcies tend to cost more.
 Your rate will probably be charged as a flat fee, with the lawyers working about 10 hours on your petition.
-Check that a flat fee is the case so you won't be surprised later with hourly charges.
+Check that a flat fee is the case so you won’t be surprised later with hourly charges.
 Also, find out the fee upfront!
-Ask about whether payment is expected in full before work starts or whether a partial payment is required upfront.
+Ask whether payment is expected in full before work starts or if a partial payment is required upfront.
 In general, you pay less with lawyers who work alone versus those who work in larger firms.

 Some people who would rather not get a bankruptcy lawyer instead seek out the services of non-attorney petition preparers.
 Don’t go down this route, either.
 These preparers aren’t supposed to offer legal advice.
 Their task is simply to enter information into forms.
 If you get offers from such preparers, especially if they claim to help with legal advice, ignore them.